byronrthomas/rag-app-studio-docs/README.md

 ## Building your own document-enhanced AI chatbot

+RAG stands for Retrieval-Augmented Generation.
+It allows you to specialise a Generative LLM like Mistral 7b with information it won't have seen in training, whether that's in-house knowledge that's not available on the internet, or more recent information than it's been trained on.
+By focusing the LLM to answer queries using documents the application has, you can also focus it's attention more to the topics you want it to answer about, rather than treating every query as though some random part of its training data contains the query.
+This helps specialise it to your application, for example, if you want to be a support helper, you can feed it with documentation about the things that are being supported.

-In order to build a chatbot specialised with knowledge that you want to query, you will normally:
+In order to build a chatbot specialised with knowledge you control, you will normally:

 1. Configure your knowledgebase
 2. Set up a model and engineer your prompts